 The challenge for us is to get the public to accept and acknowledge the rising wildfire risk and do something about it.

-The role of science in communicating during a crisis
+How the role of the chief science advisor changes in a crisis

 Lessons learned at the science: practice interface: five years of AF8

 Partnerships between science and public agencies are critical as we navigate increasing risks from climatic and geophysical hazards in Aotearoa-New Zealand.
 AF8 [Alpine Fault magnitude 8] is a collaboration between emergency managers and scientists to improve our response capability for a future major South Island earthquake, and to engage widely to improve the risk literacy of New Zealanders.
-Translating complex science into useful risk communication products (oral, visual, written) using a wide range of channels (social media, print, radio etc) targeting the right audiences (agencies, communities, individuals, iwi, youth etc) is a niche skillset.
-It requires a team of people to ensure the outputs are scientifically credible, are trusted and have appropriate reach and impact.
 This presentation will share honest experiences of the challenges, delights and barriers in trying to effectively communicate earthquake risk over the last five years of AF8.

 Michele Poole, Conference Chair.